alexyork/namespace.js/README.md

 A simple namespace function for JavaScript.

 ### Background
-To organise code into logical groups, programming languages such as Java and C# have the concept of a 'namespace'.
-In the .NET Framework, type HttpContext logically lives inside the System.Web namespace.
+To organise code into logical groups, programming languages such as Java and C# have the concept of a `namespace`.

-JavaScript does not have thies concept of namespaces - but similar functionality can be created.
+JavaScript does not have the concept of namespaces - but similar functionality can be created.
 Namespace.js does just that.

-### Usage
+### Usage (browser)
 1) Include namespace.js in your HTML:

 ```html